threefoldtech/info_grid/src/flist/flist_debian_case_study.md

 ### Create Account and Access Token

-To be able to push Docker images to the Docker Hub, you obviously need to create an account!
+To be able to push Docker images to the Docker Hub, you obviously need to create a Docker Hub account!
 This is very easy and please note that there are so many amazing documentation on Docker online.
-If you're lost, make the most out of your favorite search engine and find a way out of the blue.
+If you're lost, make the most of your favorite search engine and find a way out of the blue.

 Here are the steps to create an account and an access token.